stijn-dejongh/ars-rethorica/manuscript/book2chapter3.md

 [^^2_4]: πλήρωσις : lit. “filling up.”
 The reference may be to the “fulfillment” of one's desires, or to “repletion” in the matter of food (L. and
 S.), which seems less likely; “in fulness of content” (Jebb).

 [^^2_5]: Opponent of Demosthenes, and one of the pro-Macedonian party.
-Impeached for his share inOpponent of Demosthenes, and one of the pro-Macedonian party.
 Impeached for his share in the disastrous “Peace of Philocrates,” he went into exile and was condemned to death during his absence.

-[^^2_6]: Ergophilus failed in an attack on Cotys, king ofErgophilus failed in an attack on Cotys, king of Thrace , while Callisthenes concluded a premature peace with Perdiccas, king of Macedonia .
+[^^2_6]: Ergophilus failed in an attack on Cotys, king of Thrace , while Callisthenes concluded a premature peace with Perdiccas, king of Macedonia .

-[^^2_7]: Another reading isAnother reading is ἐὰν ἕλωσι , “if they have convicted him.”
+[^^2_7]: Another reading is ἐὰν ἕλωσι , “if they have convicted him.”
 This is adopted by Roemer, who refers to Plat.
 Rep. 558a , where, in speaking of the freedom allowed to all who live under a democracy, it is remarked that, even if a man is convicted by a court of justice, he takes no heed of the sentence, which is very often not enforced.

-[^^2_8]: Therefore, if you think that a man willTherefore, if you think that a man will never learn who took vengeance on him, you will be less cruel; for anger is personal, and so Odysseus, because he was angry, inflicted a savage punishment, and wished Polyphemus to know it.
+[^^2_8]: Therefore, if you think that a man will never learn who took vengeance on him, you will be less cruel; for anger is personal, and so Odysseus, because he was angry, inflicted a savage punishment, and wished Polyphemus to know it.

 [^^2_9]: Hom.
 Od.
 9.504 .

-[^^2_10]: Or, “as if Odysseus would not have consideredOr, “as if Odysseus would not have considered himself avenged, had P. remained ignorant . . .”
+[^^2_10]: Or, “as if Odysseus would not have considered himself avenged, had P. remained ignorant . . .”

-[^^2_11]: Or, “with any who can no longer feel theirOr, “with any who can no longer feel their anger.”
+[^^2_11]: Or, “with any who can no longer feel their anger.”
 Cope translates: “with all the rest (besides those actually within reach) who are out of sight.”

-[^^2_12]: To make the offenderTo make the offender feel pain as part of the punishment.
+[^^2_12]: To make the offender feel pain as part of the punishment.

 [^^2_13]: Hom.
 Il.
 24.54 .